JereKuusela/valheim-dev/publish/README.md

 ## Console

-Recommended to keep all settings on default values, unless there are errors or mod conflicts.
+Recommended to keep all features on, unless there are errors or mod conflicts.

 - Alias system (default `true`, key: `aliasing`): Enables command aliasing.
 - Auto exec (key: `auto_exec`): Executes the given command when joining a server (before admin is checked).